the-goldengate/seattle-airbnb/README.md

-# **✨ Research Campaign - by The Golden Gate ✨**
+# ** Research Campaign - by The Golden Gate **

 **✅ Members of The Golden gate ✅**

-1. Nur Imam Masri
-2. Astuti Rahmawati
-3. Prasidya Bagaskara
-4. Moh.
-Harwin Prayoga
-5. Riskiyatul Hasanah
-6. M Rayhan Azzindani
-7. Siti Hajjah Mardiah
-8. Christine
-9. M. Ifzal Asril
+1. M Ridzky Maulady
+2. Josua Ricardo Samosir
+3. Daniel Andrew Siahaan

 ## **Languages and Technologies used**